-

 DIN Standard Objectives: (Deutsches

-Institut fuer Normung) An international standard which dictates
+Institut fuer Normung) An international standard which

-the design compatibility of the objective lens.
-DIN standard
+dictates the design compatibility of the objective

-objectives from one manufacturer can be used in another
+can be used in another manufacturer's DIN standard

-manufacturer's DIN standard compatible microscope.
+compatible microscope.

 Top